The 5 Uganda Safari Places You Should not even just think of Missing to Visit in your vacation.

 There are also 139 species of bird recorded in this park, as well as numerous mammal species and altogether, this park forms part of an important wildlife migration corridor in western Uganda.

 Located north of Kisoro and Bwindi, the south of Kibale borders Queen Elizabeth National Park and is best accessed from Fort Portal.

 Trekking to see the chimps is a full-day adventure, normally involving 12km, and for this reason, is best attempted during the dry season months of November-February and June-September an Uganda Safari Places you should not miss.

 The topography of the park is largely covered by tropical forest vegetation, meaning things get hot and humid here very quickly, so come prepared!

 #5: Lake Mburo National Park

 Lake Mburo Wildlife Park is the only park Close to the city of Kampala, Lake Mburo makes a great Uganda safari choice if you only have a few days in and around the capital to play with.

-Compact and easily accessible, it nevertheless offers a wealth of wildlife, with hundreds of bird species and large populations of mammals including zebra, topi, waterbuck, eland, buffalo, hippo and hyena.
+Compact and easily accessible, it nevertheless offers a wealth of wildlife, with hundreds of bird species and large populations of mammals including zebra, topi, waterbuck, eland, buffalo, hippo, and hyena.

-Unsurprisingly given its name, the park mainly consists of wetland environment, but this doesn’t stop it from being something of an adventure playground with horse riding, boat trips, mountain biking and guided walks all on offer here.
+Unsurprisingly given its name, the park mainly consists of a wetland environment, but this doesn’t stop it from being something of an adventure playground with horse riding, boat trips, mountain biking and guided walks all on offer here.